eper-io/tig/readme.md

 - It is super simple to use the same backend for critically distinct workloads.
 - Separate workloads can share data with the same hash to save on memory space.
 - Repetitive patterns can be compressed at the level of the burst requests.
+- Imbalances of workloads across nodes can be solved with recursive calls.

 ## Examples